 All chemistry majors take the core courses which include: General Chemistry I and II, Organic Chemistry I and II, Analytical Chemistry, Instrumental Analysis, Physical Chemistry I, Computers in Science, Research in Chemistry, and Physics I and II.

-Students in the Traditional Concentration also take Thermodynamics, Spectroscopy, Advanced Physical Chemistry Lab, Inorganic Chemistry and Calculus I and II.
+Students in the Traditional Concentration also take Physical Chemistry I and II, Inorganic Chemistry, and Calculus I and II.
 These students often minor in mathematics or computer science.
 The Traditional Concentration stresses physical chemistry and is usually chosen by those interested in employment or graduate programs in physical, organic, inorganic, or analytical chemistry.

 Students in the Biochemistry Concentration also take Biochemistry I and II, Calculus with Applications, and Statistics.
 They complete a minor in molecular biology.
 This area of study can lead to employment or graduate studies in the biochemical/biomedical fields.
 Students planning to go to medical, dental, veterinary, or pharmacy schools usually choose the Biochemistry Concentration.